 North Sea, United Kingdom

 Dogger Bank C, like A and B, will have an installed generation capacity of 1.2GW.
-Combined, they will have an installed capacity of up to 3.6GW and will be capable of powering more than 4.5 million UK homes.
-Water depths at Dogger Bank vary from 18 to 63 meters.
+Combined, they will have an installed capacity of 3.6GW and will be capable of powering 6 million UK homes.
+Water depths at Dogger Bank vary up to 31 metres.
 Each foundation comprises a monopile and a transition piece.

-In the project-specific Sif-Smulders consortium, Sif is responsible for the fabrication and supply of the monopiles and primary steel for the transition pieces, and for the marshalling of all foundation components at its Maasvlakte 2 Rotterdam terminal (picture below).
+In the project-specific Sif-Smulders consortium, Sif is responsible for fabrication and supply of monopiles and primary steel for the transition pieces, and for the marshalling of all foundation components at its Maasvlakte 2 Rotterdam terminal (picture below).
 Smulders will manufacture secondary steel and assemble, coat and test fully equipped transition pieces.